Can I get a refund if I decide not to do the work?

 Park users with an existing reservation will be allowed to transfer their reservations to a different date or receive a full refund if any of the above circumstances occur.
 Those with reservations will be contacted directly by phone and/or email.
 If the park closes prior to the completion of a session, park users will be offered a free pass to use their next visit.

-Private rentals and field trips will be available beginning January 2, 2018.
+Private rentals and field trips are available.
 See Private Rental rates.